saman/listor/README.md

 # Listor
-A simple directory listing script
+A simple directory lister script

 ## Usage
 Download the repository, unzip it and move the `index.php` in the web server's root folder.